rmongeca/udacity-dataengineer-project/README.md

     endpoints which allow to search for games by name and obtain the game's details.

+These data sources are thought to simulate the normal workflow of the Twitch website, by providing each day a batch of streams done during the day, together with its views and video information.

+Furthermore, RAWG API would simulate a database kept by the company of the most common games, with their specific game information, which will be updated with newly released titles.
+The aim of this information is to provide more insight in the different trends of the streamers, discerning release dates, genres or publishers.

 ## Data Warehouse design

+According to the goal of the company to discover the trendier broadcasters and games, the ones that have more followers and streams with the more views, we decide to build our data model around the streams.

-Given that the focus of this DW would be to analyze streams, we design a star schema centered around a single fact table **Streams** which will hold the information of a single stream, the associated broadcaster, game, time, views and stream details.
+We design a star schema centered around a single fact table **Streams** which will hold the information of a single stream, views and video details.

 Around this fact table, we design three dimensional tables which represent entities in the fact table that can be repeated and combined independently.